Out-of-Sight Embodied Agents: Multimodal Tracking, Sensor Fusion, and Trajectory Forecasting: Methodology

 \subsection{Implementation Details}

-For training, the out-of-sight agents are randomly sampled from the complete set of agents present in a given scenario.
-All remaining agents that are fully visible in both the visual and noisy sensor modalities are treated as in-sight agents.
-These in-sight agents are utilized to estimate the camera parameters through the Mapping Parameters Estimator, enabling the model to derive the camera matrix embedding required for trajectory projection.
+During training, out-of-sight agents are randomly selected from the full set of agents in each scenario.
+The remaining agents that are fully observable in both the visual and noisy sensor modalities are treated as in-sight agents.
+These in-sight agents are used by the Mapping Parameters Estimator to infer camera-related parameters, allowing the model to obtain the camera matrix embedding required for trajectory projection.

-The wireless data used in this study consists of sensor localization signals, such as noisy GPS data or odometer readings, commonly sourced from mobile devices carried by agents.
-The ego-camera system (like autonomous vehicle)equipped with both a camera and a wireless receiver, collects sensor-based trajectories and visual trajectories of the agents within its environment.
-This combined dataset is then fed into our proposed model for processing and prediction.
-By leveraging both modalities, the system can predict noise-free visual trajectories for out-of-sight agents, even in challenging real-world scenarios.
+The wireless data in our setting consists of localization signals from sensors, such as noisy GPS measurements or odometer readings, typically collected from mobile devices carried by agents.
+The ego-camera system (e.g., an autonomous vehicle), equipped with both a camera and a wireless receiver, records sensor trajectories together with visual trajectories of agents in the scene.
+The resulting multimodal data are then fed into our framework for denoising and prediction.
+By combining both modalities, the model can recover noise-free visual trajectories for out-of-sight agents under challenging real-world conditions.